heroku/devcenter-java/README.md

 [http://localhost:5000](http://localhost:5000)

-## Declare Process Types With Procfile
+## Declare process types with a Procfile

 To run your web process on Heroku, you need to declare what command to use.
 We'll use `Procfile` to declare how our web process type is run.